Clamb94/XP_EHID/README.md

 # XP_EHID
 X-Plane &lt;-> EHID Interface

+NON-COMMERCIAL, HOME USE ONLY.
+CONTACT ME FOR COMMERCIAL(NON HOME) USE.
+USE AT YOUR OWN RISK.

 This software allows connection of EHID compatible hardware (mainly Cockpitsonic) with X-Plane.
 I'm only using with Cockpitsonic 737 panels and the Zibo737, but it should work with all panels and X-Plane aircrafts (some scripting required)